Saccharine (film)

-Saccharine is an upcoming Australian horror film written and directed by Natalie Erika James.
+Saccharine is a 2026 Australian supernatural horror film written and directed by Natalie Erika James.
+It stars Midori Francis, Danielle Macdonald, Madeleine Madden, and Robert Taylor.

+The film had its world premiere at the Midnight section of the 2026 Sundance Film Festival on 22 January.
+It was released in the United States on 22 May 2026, and in Australia on 9 July 2026.

 Premise

-After succumbing to an obscure weight-loss craze involving the eating of human ashes, a lovelorn medical student finds herself terrorised by the ghost of the person she's eating.
+After succumbing to an obscure weight-loss craze involving the eating of human ashes, lovelorn medical student Hana finds herself terrorised by the ghost of the person she's eating.